hyperkai/django-blog/aws-blog/README.md

 ---

-The version "Python 3.8.5" is recommended to use but the above versions will be fine.
-Don't run "python manage.py collectstaic" otherwise error occurs.

----

 ## You must do below for settings.py for 2 deployments:

 Change "SECRET_KEY = 'abcdefg'" to different secret key for secure. <-- Line 12